 In fact I could imagine Mick’n’Keef drooling over much of this album, although the overall effect conjured up more often recalls the earlier work of those students of hill country blues, the Black Keys.

 Above all else though, that singular pearl of a voice continues to enthral.
 Fish stands out vocally among female blues singers.
 Her voice doesn’t have the rasp of a Bonnie Raitt or Susan Tedeschi, for example, nor is she a power-focused blues bawler.
 Instead she soars and swoops, ringing out clear as a bell, skipping around the scale, but ever capable of easing back into a tender drawl.
 Carefree and careworn are both conveyed in her own distinctive style.
 She may be a damn good guitarist, but Sam Fish's voice is a USP if ever there was one.

 Quibbles are few.
-The title track, built on a tense and urgent riff reminiscent of Heart’s ‘Barracuda’, doesn’t develop enough.
+The opening 'Road Runner' isn't up to her usual standards, while the title track, built on a tense and urgent riff reminiscent of Heart’s ‘Barracuda’, could develop more.
 And drummer Brady Blade is a mite too fond of a wet, splashy cymbal sound – something more emphatic would be welcome here and there.
 Like I said, quibbles.

 Highlights are difficult to pluck out from this lot, but here are two.
 ‘Show Me’ offers up a memorable, descending riff that, with the assistance of Blade’s drumming, turns into a lurching stomp that wouldn’t sound out of place on Physical Graffiti.
 And to close proceedings, our Sam takes the trance-like hill country blues of Junior Kimbrough’s ‘I’m In Love With You’, and turns it into something achingly romantic.
 If there were any justice in the world, this would be a hit single.
 But for now, Sam Fish is our secret.